authelia/authelia/docs/content/en/policies/privacy.md

 depending on the administrator who deploys the application.
 It is beyond our ability to include this in our policy and you should refer to their privacy policy.

 __TLDR__: We collect only information necessary to operate the application and properly perform security audits.
+This information is only stored in the local SQL database and is NOT sent to any external service.

 ### Application visitors

+* Information collected is stored locally in the database and not sent to any external service.
 * No personal information is collected other than:
   * Username and IP address are recorded and logged for security related events for auditing purposes.
 * The information stored in the browser is: